DAT210/Events/README.md

 ##### Delete all containers
     docker rm $(docker ps -a -q)

+    kill all running containers with docker kill $(docker ps -q) delete all stopped containers with docker rm $(docker ps -a -q) delete all images with docker rmi $(docker images -q)

 ##### Delete all images
     docker rmi $(docker images -q)

+kill all running containers with docker kill $(docker ps -q) delete all stopped containers with docker rm $(docker ps -a -q) delete all images with docker rmi $(docker images -q)
 ##### Run:
     docker-compose up --build